 How does a lien affect me?

 Since most tax liens exist on homes, there is a chance you could lose your property.
 However, the CRA’s intention is not to make people homeless.
 There are many steps before seizing and selling a property to cover tax debt.
-To avoid losing your home, it’s best to communicate with the CRA and determine a way to settle your tax debt.
-If the CRA puts a tax lien on property other than your home, you’re at risk of losing those assets too.
+Seizure and sale of properties are a last resort, usually after other collection efforts fail.

 How does a tax lien affect your credit score?

-Even though a tax lien may not impact your credit score directly, it will impact your finances.
 Tax debt is unique compared to other debts.
 This is because the CRA has higher authority compared to regular creditors.
 For this reason, settlement of tax debt must occur in one way or another.
-If you don’t, your interest rates may rise or you may struggle to pay other bills and debts.
+If you don’t, your interest rates may rise, or you may struggle to pay other bills and debts.

 Unfortunately, you cannot remove a tax lien from your credit report.
 However, if it’s been over 6 years and it’s still on your report, you can file a dispute with the credit bureau to remove it.